Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 The bird will fall downwards on the screen unless spacebar is pressed in which case it will go upwards.

 User Story:
-> As a user, I want to know whether my bird hits a barrier correctly.
+> As a user, I want to know when my bird hits a barrier.

  Acceptance Criteria:
- * A death modal will apear if the characters hitbox enters an obstacles area.
+ * A death modal will appear if the character's hitbox enters the obstacles area.

 Description:<br>
-If the successful in avoiding an obstacle, the score will increase and the game will continue.<br>
+If the user is successful in avoiding an obstacle, the score will increase and the game will continue.<br>
-If the successful in avoiding an obstacle, the game will end and a modal will appear with the users score and a play again button.
+If the user is unsuccessful in avoiding an obstacle, the game will end and a modal will appear with the user's score and a 'play again' button.

 User Story:
-> As a user, I want a way to start a new game when the current game has ended.
+> As a user, I want an effortless way to begin a new game when the current game has ended.

  Acceptance Criteria:
- * User has a way to restart the game by the end game modal that will reset the whole game.
+ * User has a way to restart the game by the end game modal.
+This function will reset the whole game.

 Description:<br>
-A button will be added to the end game modal that will refresh the game and create new game with new obstacles and the orginal gamespeed.
+A button will be added to the end game modal that will refresh the game, create a  new game with new obstacles and reset the game at the original gamespeed.

 User Story:
-> As a user, I want to see my score so that I know how many obstacles I have evaded.
+> As a user, I want to see my score so that I know how many obstacles I have successfully evaded.

  Acceptance Criteria:
  * User score displayed on screen upon game over